yared81/barca-store-et/README.md

 1. Clone this repository
 2. Add your own images to the `images` directory
 3. Open `index.html` in your web browser

-## Note

-This is a frontend-only demo project.
-No backend functionality is implemented.
-All interactions (search, buy buttons) are simulated with alerts.

 ## Colors Used

 - Barcelona Blue: #004D98